SaanchitaV/Electronic-Store-and-Repair-Management-System/README.md

 # Electronic-Store-and-Repair-Management-System

-This Project uses Python and MySQL databses.
+This Project uses Python and MySQL